-We meet travel writer, guidebook author, and Slow Travel Berlin founding editor Paul Sullivan at Café Wohnzimmer where we chat about Slow Travel Berlin, slow travelling, and Berlin, over a few gluhweins.
+For the Berlin edition of Local Knowledge, we chat to travel writer, guidebook author, and Slow Travel Berlin founding editor Paul Sullivan at Café Wohnzimmer where we chat about Slow Travel Berlin, slow travelling, and his adopted home Berlin, over a few gluhweins.

 A. It’s about exploring the city at a more considered pace and exploring the city beyond the usual stereotypical tourist zones.
 We give people advice on local parks, shops, small museums, etc. We encourage people to visit the small places that often get overlooked.